OpenHFT/Chronicle-Map/README.md

 ####  acquireUsingLocked()
-Just like getUsing(), acquireUsing() will also recycle the value you pass it, the following code is a pattern that you will often come across, `acquireUsing(key,value)` offers this functionality i the example, below with a single method call :
+Just like getUsing(), acquireUsing() will also recycle the value you pass it, the following code is a pattern that you will often come across,

  ``` java
 V acquireUsing(key,value) {